pbialas7-Lectures/Graphics3DCode/Assignments/01_House/README.md

     ```
    We should again see the red triangle.
 We are now ready to play with the code.

+4. Find the place where the background color is set.
+   Change it to something else.
+   Change it back to light-gray, for
+   better debugging do not use black or white.

-4. Start by finding the place in `app.cpp` file where positions of vertices are stored.
+4. Find the place in `app.cpp` file where positions of vertices are stored.
 Change the location of the
    vertices.
 What happens when one of the coordinates _x,y_ is outside the range [-1,1]?
 What if  _z_ coordinate is
    outside this range?
 5. Add one more triangle.
-Rember to edit draw command in the `frame` function.
+Remember to edit draw command in the `frame` function.
 6. Draw a house
-   by adding beneath original triangle a rectangle of width 1.0 and height 0.5.
-This should be your final version that
+   by adding beneath the original triangle a rectangle of width 1.0 and height 0.5.
+This should be your final version
+   that
    you should submit to repository.
+It should look like this:

 <img alt="House" src="house.png" class="center">